 Psychology is one of the largest and most popular majors at GRU and across the nation.
 Our faculty is committed to teaching and conducting research in both the scientific and applied areas of psychology.
 Faculty areas of expertise represent most of the major specialties of psychology, including clinical, social, experimental, learning and cognition, biopsychology, and developmental.

 We encourage you to browse our site to discover all the exciting possibilities our program has to offer.
-We welcome you to the Psychology Department and hope that you enjoy your experience as a psychology major!
+We welcome you to the Department of Psychological Sciences and hope that you enjoy your experience as a psychology major!

 The 2013-2014 Outstanding Graduate Student Award was presented to Kenneth Brock Lamm